Membranous Nephropathy – Patient Information

-Membranous nephropathy is an autoimmune disease.
+Membranous Nephropathy is an autoimmune disease.
 Recent work has indicated that in three quarters of patients there is an autoantibody that targets a protein known as PLA2R (phospholipase A2 receptor).
 In 2014, another autoantibody anti-THSD7A (anti-thrombospondin1 containing 7A) was also shown to be specifically found in some MN patients (in only about 2/100).
 These receptors occur normally on the cell right next to the glomerular basement membrane, the podocyte.
 Podocytes are responsible for making and maintaining the glomerular membrane.
 They also regulate the filtration process.
-Studies are ongoing to see if the antibody, anti-PLA2R is the primary cause of damage to the filters and whether measuring these antibodies can be used as a monitor of disease activity (see Anti-PLA2R Assay Guidance for details).
+Studies are on-going to see if these autoantibodies are the primary cause of damage to the filters and whether measuring these antibodies can be used as a monitor of disease activity (see Anti-PLA2R Assay Guidance for details).

 The events that trigger MN are unclear.
-In the majority of patients the cause is unknown.
-In this case the disease is called ‘Idiopathic MN’, but the recent breakthrough in understanding means we know it is an autoimmune mechanism.
-Rarely, other diseases lead to the development of MN.
-For example infections like viral hepatitis, autoimmune conditions like Lupus Erythematosus, Rheumatoid Arthritis, and some cancers.
+In the majority of patients the mechanism was unknown which led to the disease being called ‘Idiopathic MN’, but the recent breakthrough in understanding means we know it is an autoimmune mechanism.
+Rarely, other diseases can lead to the development of MN.
+For example infections like viral Hepatitis, other autoimmune conditions like Lupus Erythematosus, Rheumatoid Arthritis, and some cancers.
 Occasionally drugs can induce it.
-When MN develops in association with another condition it is described as ‘Secondary Membranous Nephropathy’.
+When MN develops in association with another condition, it is described as ‘Secondary Membranous Nephropathy’.
 Patients with MN are routinely investigated to see if there is a possible underlying cause.